helrond/clbsj.org/_posts/2020-09-17-scholar-activist-encounter-eben-sphynx-egbe-and-norman-gottwald.md

   racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.
 ---
-The Center and Library for the Bible and Social Justice invites you to join us online each third Thursday at 4:30pm Pacific Time / 7:30pm Eastern Time for an interactive dialogue exploring the interfaces between scholarship and activism.
-How do these ways of being contribute to our understanding of Scripture in the world today?
-Let’s come together to learn from each other.

 In this session, Biblical scholar Norman Gottwald and anticolonial organizer Eben “Sphynx” Egbe will discuss their strivings for a world free of structural racism, and how the Bible and their Baptist upbringings have shaped their work and commitment.

-**Advance registration required, via the link below**

-<a class="primary donate button small" href="https://us02web.zoom.us/meeting/register/tZwucuiurz8iH9ehReExrtWShKzutaQPD0Nz">Register</a>
+Advance registration is required.

+{% include registration-button.html link="https://us02web.zoom.us/meeting/register/tZwucuiurz8iH9ehReExrtWShKzutaQPD0Nz" %}

+## About the participants

 **Eben “Sphynx” Egbe** is an anticolonial organizer and open source technologist.
 Raised primarily by his Baptist mother in the west African